 Each state delivers a completely different flavour of the Big Lap.
 Here's what to expect and plan for in each region:

-🟦 Victoria (VIC) — Great Ocean Road & Beyond
+π¦ Victoria (VIC) — Great Ocean Road & Beyond

 Victoria's stretch of Highway 1 is arguably the most iconic section in Australia.
 The Great Ocean Road hugs dramatic clifftops above the Southern Ocean, passing through the Twelve Apostles limestone stacks, Loch Ard Gorge, London Bridge, and the charming towns of Lorne and Apollo Bay before looping back inland through the ancient Otway rainforests.

-Continue west and you'll pass through Warrnambool (whale nursery June–September), Port Fairy's historic fishing village, and Portland before crossing into South Australia near Mt Gambier and its iconic Blue Lake.
+Continue west and you'll pass through Warrnambool (whale nursery June-September), Port Fairy's historic fishing village, and Portland before crossing into South Australia near Mt Gambier and its iconic Blue Lake.
+Geelong is also the departure point for the Spirit of Tasmania ferry if you're adding the Tasmania extension.

-Browse Great Ocean Road guided tours from Melbourne →🔴 South Australia (SA) — Wine, Wildlife & the Nullarbor
+Browse Great Ocean Road guided tours from Melbourne →π΄ South Australia (SA) — Wine, Wildlife & the Nullarbor

 From Adelaide, you have two Big Lap directions.
 The Eyre Highway west leads to the Nullarbor Plain — one of the world's most remote and legendary drives, with the world's longest straight road (146km), dramatic coastal cliffs at the Great Australian Bight, and some of the best Southern Right whale watching in Australia (June-October).

 The greater Adelaide region offers world-class wine tourism in the Barossa Valley, McLaren Vale, and Clare Valley, as well as Kangaroo Island — a wildlife sanctuary with sea lions, koalas, penguins, and extraordinary coastal scenery.
+Fill up with fuel at every Nullarbor roadhouse; this is where Fuel Map Australia earns its place.

-🟡 Western Australia (WA) — Coral Coast to the Kimberley
+π‘ Western Australia (WA) — Coral Coast to the Kimberley

 Western Australia is the longest and most remote state section of Highway 1 — and for many travellers, the most spectacular.
 Heading north from Perth, the road passes The Pinnacles Desert and Kalbarri's dramatic gorges before reaching Shark Bay (UNESCO World Heritage), where dolphins interact daily with visitors at Monkey Mia.

-🟠 Northern Territory (NT) — The Tropical Top End
+π Northern Territory (NT) — The Tropical Top End

 The Northern Territory is strictly a dry-season destination (May-October) — many roads flood completely during the wet season and crocodile activity increases dramatically near water.
 Darwin serves as the gateway to Kakadu National Park (UNESCO World Heritage), where ancient Aboriginal rock art, vast wetlands, and extraordinary birdlife create a truly unique experience.

-🟤 Queensland (QLD) — Tropical Paradise
+π€ Queensland (QLD) — Tropical Paradise

 Queensland's stretch of Highway 1 is pure tropical indulgence.
 From Cairns, the Bruce Highway passes through Townsville and Bowen before reaching Airlie Beach — the gateway to the Whitsunday Islands, arguably Australia's most photogenic island group with Whitehaven Beach's silica sands.
 Further south, Fraser Island (K'gari) — the world's largest sand island — requires a 4WD ferry crossing and rewards visitors with freshwater lakes, ancient rainforests, and dingo encounters.